bioboot/rstudio_test/README.md

 ![img3](http://www.datasurg.net/wp-content/uploads/2015/07/4_rsa.jpg)

-## Create a GitHub account
-If you haven’t already, create a GitHub account at https://github.com
-Once you have done this we can begin creating and tracking content in RStudio.
+## 2. Configuring Git
+Tell Git who you are.
+Remember Git is a piece of software running on your own computer.
+This is distinct to GitHub (that we will talk about later), which is the repository website.
+In RStudio, click **Tools > Shell ... > Enter**.
+Then paste in the following with substituting your name and email in place of mine below:

+	git config --global user.email "bjgrant@umich.edu"
+	git config --global user.name "Barry Grant"

-## Creating an RStudio project
+## 3. Using Git in an RStudio project

 Lets begin creating content by opening a new **RStudio Project**.
 Projects are a good way to organize your work.
 It is similar to creating a new folder/directory and using it to store all the files related to a particular project.
 To do this click **File > New Project > New Directory > Empty Project**